Reactor™ - The manual

 Hold-Down

 Used for parameters with two options.
-When the button is pressed down the parameter is set to on.
-When it is released it is set to off.
+When the button is pressed down, the parameter is set to "on."
+When released, it is set to "off."

 Display value (without control)

-Show a value that does not provide control, or deliberately lock control of a value.
+Show a value without control or deliberately lock control of a value.

-Example: Show the battery voltage of a camera
+Example: Display the battery voltage of a camera.

 Custom Template Behaviors